tgburgin/better-living-through-empathy/docs/negative-to-positive.md

 You're okay | &rarr; | How are you feeling?
-You're a good _pronoun_ | &rarr; | Thanks for helping I'm proud of you | &rarr; | You worked hard on that, you must be proud of yourself
+You're a good _pronoun_ | &rarr; | Thanks for helping I'm proud of you | &rarr; | You worked hard on that, you must be proud of yourself Calm down | &rarr; | How can I help you?
+Don't play with that | &rarr; | You can play with your toys Stop being noisy | &rarr; | You can be noisy outside or quiet inside